TMadden-Phys/PhysicsModelling/TNRModelling/README.md

 ![image](ReadMeImages/image4.png)

 The last set of parameters are for including a pseudo accretion disk into the model.
 The current implementation of the accretion disk is a toroidal shape that has a cross section that looks like an ellipse and is a surface revloution about an axis.
 The model calculations allow the use of an arbitrary accretion disk shape.
 This would require the user to code their own implementation and use the code as a library to run simulations on their own defined disk.
-The accretion disk is set to block all photons that _hit_ the accretion disk.
+The accretion disk is set to block all photons that _'hit'_ the accretion disk.

 - The first parameter sets whether to include an accretion disk in the model
 - The second defines the number of points that are used to create the disk cross section